 - Low rate of interventions during your birth.
 As reported in the MANA Study, "Only 4.5% of the total MANA Stats sample required oxytocin augmentation and/or epidural analgesia, which is notably lower than rates of these interventions reported more broadly in the United States (26% for oxytocin augmentation and 67% for epidural analgesia)".

 - Very low rate of cesarean deliveries.
 The 2014 MANA study also found that of the 17,000 planned home births, only 5.7% ended up birthing their babies via cesarean.
 This is compared to the national average of approximately 31% for full-term pregnancies.

 - High VBAC (Vaginal Birth After Cesarean) success rate.
-For low-risk women and babies, the chance of a VBAC is very high (>90%) when birthing outside of the hospital.
+For low-risk women and babies, the chance of a VBAC is very high (>90%) when birthing with our practice.